-D4.1: In order to help meet the needs of the ageing population in Our Neighbourhood, 10% of private and intermediate housing on sites of 10 housing units or greater must be of types and design appropriate for older people.
+In order to help meet the needs of the ageing population in Our Neighbourhood, 10% of private and intermediate housing on sites of more than 10 housing units, or of more than 0.4 hectares, must be of types and design appropriate for older people.
 Accommodation that would meet this requirement are:

 - level access flats; or

 - level access bungalows; or

 - housing products that meet the specific needs of a multi generational family.

 If this is not feasible on the development site, then the required number of housing units appropriate for older people must be built within, adjacent to or nearby Our Neighbourhood.